lwolf/lwolf.github.io/content/post/how-to-create-ci-cd-pipeline-with-autodeploy-k8s-gitlab-helm.md

 ## Deploy stage

 I don’t use native Gitlab’s integration with Kubernetes.
-I don’t use native Gitlab’s integration with Kubernetes.

 First I thought about creating Kubernetes secrets and mounting it to the gitlab-runner pod.
 But it’s very complicated.
 You need to upgrade deployment every time you want to add new cluster configuration.
 So I’m using GitLab’s CI/CD variables with base64 encoded Kubernetes config.
 Each project can have any number of configurations.
 Process is easy - create base64 string from the config and copy it to the clipboard.
 After this, put it into `kube_config` variable (name it whatever you like).

 `cat ~/.kube/config | base64 | pbcopy`